w3c/csswg-drafts/explainer.md

 - **Getting devices whose only or primary means of navigation is the D-pad**

-  Devices like TV, IVI, game console mainly use the D-pad for navigating focus directionally.
+  Devices like TV, InVehicleInfotainment, game console mainly use the D-pad for navigating focus directionally.
-  In the future, the input mechanism such as voice command, hand gesture, eye gazing can be used for navigation.
+  More rare today, but possibly increasingly going forward, input mechanisms such as voice command, hand gesture, eye tracking can be used for navigation.

 - **Making life better for users of desktop browsers who use the keyboard to navigate**

-   For non-sighted users, spatial navigation may not be in high demand.
-But for users who have the visual impairment which may be corrected with glasses, using the keyboard can be much preferable to using the mouse.
+   For non-sighted users, navigating in document order tends to be appropriate, and spatial navigation may not be in high demand.
+   However users with partial visual impairment which may be corrected with glasses, or with motor difficulties may find using the keyboard to be much preferable to using the mouse, without necessarily being interested in the navigation being sequential.
+   As such people are aware of the spatial organization of elements in the page, being required to go through elements one by one in document order when directional instructions would be much more direct is frustrating

 - **Using the simple and predictable spatial navigation**